diseasemodeling/EvolvingContactNetworkAlgorithm/README.md

 It is developed for simulation of diseases with low prevalence, where using current agent-based network modelingcan be computationaly infeasible, and where contact network structures are relevant to model that compartmnetal modeling is not suitable.

+## Software
+A sample computational model to demosntrate ABENM and ECNA is constructed in the Netlogo software (first download the software- it is a free software- https://ccl.northwestern.edu/netlogo/ )

 ## HOW TO USE IT
 A basic understanidng of scale-free networks would be necessary to understand the concepts of this work.

-To run the model, on the interface, click on the following button, in order
+To run the model.
+Open the ECNA.nlogo file in  Netlogo ON the interface, click on the following buttons, in ordee
 1. clear
 2. setup
 3. runECNA